katyjayne/my-cat-website/README.md

 1. First, update your App component's state so you have two separate state variables called `favCats` and `favDogs`.
 2. Next, update the `addToFavs` function.
 You'll need to check the current mode.
 If it's in `cat` mode, add the image to `favCats`.
 If it's in `dog` mode, add the image to `favDogs`.
 3. You'll also need to update the value you're passing into the Gallery component accordingly.
 If you're in `dog` mode, pass in `favDogs`, otherwise pass in `favCats`.

+## LocalStorage
+Warning: A bit of new stuff ahead!

+### Context
+localStorage is a kind of memory that lives within your browser.
+We can persist things here short-term, saving your application state even when you refresh or close and reopen your app.

+You can use the following syntax to set a key/value pair in localStorage:

+`localStorage.setItem("favCats", JSON.stringify(newArray))`

+Notice the use of `JSON.stringify()` — this is because localStorage will only let you store a string.
+You can use `JSON.parse()` to turn the string back into a javascript object when you retrieve it from localStorage like this:

+`const favCats = localStorage.getItem("favCats")`

+- review the MDN documentation on [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for more info and syntax examples.

+### Plan of Attack
+To complete this task, you'll need to do two things:

+1. use `localStorage.setItem()` to create or update a saved localStorage value representing the list of favorite cats when the favorites list is updated (hint: we made a function to handle adding to favs)
+2. use `localStorage.getItem()` in App.jsx to get data from state (if it exists) and set it as your `favCats` state when the component first loads.
+This will go inside your useEffect callback function.